 - a.
 Commencement of Hearings.
-The Chairperson shall promptly call all meetings to order at the time and place designated in the Senate Daily File.
-If a quorum is not present, the Chairperson may commence the hearing as a subcommittee subject to both Senate and Joint Rules, may receive testimony, and may recommend action on a bill to the majority of the Committee. - b.
+The Chairperson shall promptly call all meetings to order at the time and place designated by the Rules committee. - b.
 Quorum.
-A majority of the Committee members shall constitute a quorum.
+A majority of the Committee membership shall constitute a quorum.
 (Senate Rule 21.5(f)) - c.
 Disqualification.
 No Committee member shall participate, by voting or any other action, in the enactment or defeat of legislation in which he or she has a personal interest.
 Whenever one or more Committee members is disqualified from taking any action on a bill pursuant to the Joint Rules, it shall not reduce the votes required to take action on a bill.
 A member shall advise the Chairperson of the disqualification at the beginning of the hearing.
 (Joint Rule 44.)